By Charlotte Torgovitsky

-This list is meant only to serve as an example; if possible recycle what you have on hand, or free materials that can be had for the asking.
+This list is meant only to serve as an example; if possible recycle what you have on hand, or use free materials that can be had for the asking.
 Neighbors will often save newspapers if you ask for them; appliance stores are a good source of cardboard.
-Cotton fabrics can take the place of some of the paper; coffee companies will sometimes give away burlap sacks, and you could also recycle old cotton sheets, towels or clothing.
+Cotton fabrics can take the place of some of the paper; coffee companies will sometimes give away burlap sacks, and you can also recycle old cotton sheets, towels, or clothing.

-Lawn clippings, leaves and shredded plant trimmings can be accumulated by your gardeners; straw bales are available cheaply if they become wet, and chipper bark is often dumped free of charge by the tree companies.
-Be sure to ask the tree company what kind of trees make up the chipper bark; avoid Eucalyptus, California Bay and Walnut.
-These trees contain chemical compounds that inhibit plant growth; the chipped bark is fine for use on pathways, but not in planting areas.
-Materials can also be purchased.
-Corrugated cardboard in large, wide rolls; a loosely woven burlap fabric made for landscape purposes, and finished all-green compost.
+You can save lawn clippings, leaves, and shredded plant trimmings; straw bales are available cheaply if they become wet; and chipper bark is often dumped free of charge by tree companies.
+Be sure to ask the tree company what kind of trees make up the chipper bark; avoid Eucalyptus, California Bay, and Walnut.
+These trees contain chemical compounds that inhibit plant growth and their chipped bark is fine for use on pathways, but not in planting areas.
+You can also purchase materials.

 Water the area well before you plan to start the process.
-Plants growing on the site will need to be cut to the ground.
-Don’t remove the cut vegetation; the greens will be food for the decomposers.
+You will need to cut plants growing on the site to the ground.
+Don’t remove the cut vegetation because it will supply food for the decomposers.
 Roots of most weedy plants can be left in the ground, but woody stumps or pieces should be removed.
-A dryed-out lawn can be left in place; sheet mulch right over it.
+A dried-out lawn can be left in place—sheet mulch right over it.

-This is a great opportunity to amend your soil, and increase its fertility with an array of micronutrients.
-Acid soils can be sprinkled with lime; alkaline soils will be improved with a little gypsum or sulfur.
-Bonemeal and rock phosphate will supply phosphorus, which is essential for root formation, early growth and good seed formation.
+This is a great opportunity to amend your soil and increase its fertility with an array of micronutrients.
+You can sprinkle acid soils with lime, and improve alkaline soils with a little gypsum or sulfur.
+Bonemeal and rock phosphate supply phosphorus, which is essential for root formation, early growth, and good seed formation.
 Kelp meal, greensand, or rock dust all add trace minerals.

 If the area is compacted, or you are dealing with clay, take the time to open it up just a bit before you start to mulch.
 Simply push a fork or spade into the ground and rock it back and forth to open up holes in the ground.
-Turning disrupts the soil ecology; so that is a bit of hard work that is best avoided!
-One of the very best amendments to apply is rock dust; simply sprinkle it liberally over the area.
+Turning disrupts the soil ecology; so that hard work is best avoided!
+One of the very best amendments to apply is rock dust—simply sprinkle it liberally over the area.

-Apply a thin layer of nitrogen rich materials; this can be fresh grass clippings, finished compost, blood or cottonseed meal.
-This layer will attract the earthworms, burrowing beetles and other invertebrates which will help loosen the soil.
+Apply a thin layer of nitrogen-rich materials.
+These can be fresh grass clippings, finished compost, blood or cottonseed meal.
+This layer will attract the earthworms, burrowing beetles, and other invertebrates that will help loosen the soil.

-Cover the area with about one quarter inch thick layers of newspaper.
+Cover the area with about one-quarter inch thick layers of newspaper.
 Avoid using the glossy pages from the paper, and remove the staples and tape from the cardboard.
 Overlap the edges by three to four inches, and wet everything down as you work.
-The purpose of the paper is to create a light blocking layer that will smother the weeds; an added benefit is that the worms also love the darkness and moisture that the paper creates.
+The purpose of the paper is to create a light-blocking layer that will smother the weeds.
+An added benefit is that the worms also love the darkness and moisture the paper creates.

 Water the sheet mulched area about once a week if the rainy season does not materialize, or if you are not sheet mulching during the rainy season.

-Everyone who gardens can compost; your plants, and our environment will benefit from it.
-Organic materials are returned to the earth, building rich and fertile topsoil that retains moisture, warmth, and oxygen.
+When we replace lawns with native plants, our biodiversity benefits.
+Organic materials return to the earth, building rich and fertile topsoil that retains moisture, warmth, and oxygen.
 Such healthy soil is the underlying support of the entire web of life, and a resource center for healthy plants.